-Jacob Sam-La Rose’s poetry has been characterised as vivid, masterly and carefully structured.
-His collection ‘Breaking Silence‘ was shortlisted for both a Forward Poetry prize and the Aldeburgh Fenton award, and is a set text for the OCR English Language and Literature A Level (EMC).
+Jacob Sam-La Rose’s writing has been characterised as vivid, masterly and carefully structured.
 He is widely recognised as an indefatigable facilitator, mentor and supporter of young and emerging poets.
 He lives in London, England.

 Poet and Educator

 Jacob’s poems and essays have been featured in Out of Bounds: British Black and Asian Poets, Identity Parade: New British and Irish Poets, Penguin’s Poems for Love, In Their Own Words and many more.
 His work has been translated into Portuguese, Latvian, French and Dutch.

 Jacob’s debut pamphlet, Communion (2006), was a Poetry Book Society Pamphlet Choice and his collection Breaking Silence (2012) was shortlisted for a Forward Poetry Prize (the Felix Dennis Award) and the Aldeburgh Fenton award.
 Breaking Silence is now a set text for an English Language and Literature A Level.

 He has led workshops in schools, youth groups and other institutions and has developed creative writing and performance programmes for all ages, from first experiences with poetry or work with reluctant writers through to professional and artistic development projects for more established poets, writers and other educators internationally.
 He’s well known as a leading figure within the UK’s youth slam poetry movement, serving as the Artistic Director for such initiatives as the London Teenage Poetry SLAM, Apples & Snakes Word Cup and Shake the Dust— the UK’s largest national youth slam— as well as supporting the development of Slammarït— the first youth slam programme in Finland.